-Although avocados are a fairly high-calorie food, they may be beneficial for weight management.
-In one study, overweight people who included half an avocado at lunch reported feeling fuller and had less desire to eat over the next five hours (27).
+Although avocados are a fairly high calorie food, they may be beneficial for weight management.
+In one study, people with overweight who included half an avocado in their lunch reported feeling fuller and had less desire to eat over the next 5 hours (

-Bottom Line: Avocados provide 3 grams of net carbs per serving.
+Avocados provide 3 g of net carbs per serving.
 They promote feelings of fullness and are high in heart-healthy fat and fiber.

-It has a very mild taste and can be used as a substitute for potatoes, rice and other higher-carb foods.
+It has a very mild taste and can be used as a substitute for higher carb foods like potato and rice.

-One cup (100 grams) of raw cauliflower contains 5 grams of carbs, three of which are fiber.
-It’s also high in vitamin K and provides 77% of the RDI for vitamin C (28).
+One cup (107 g) of raw cauliflower contains 5 g of carbs, 2 of which are fiber.
+It’s also high in vitamin K and provides 57% of the DV for vitamin C (

-Bottom Line: Cauliflower contains 2 grams of digestible carbs per serving.
-It is also high in vitamins K and C, and may help prevent heart disease and cancer.
+Cauliflower contains 3 g of digestible carbs per serving.
+It is also high in vitamins K and C and may help prevent heart disease and cancer.

 Green beans are sometimes referred to as snap beans or string beans.

-A one-cup (125-gram) serving of cooked green beans contains 10 grams of carbs, four of which are from fiber (31).
+A one-cup (125-g) serving of cooked green beans contains 10 g of carbs, 4 of which are fiber (

-They’re high in the green pigment known as chlorophyll, which animal studies suggest may help protect against cancer (32).
+They’re high in chlorophyll, which animal studies suggest may help protect against cancer (

-Bottom Line: Green beans contain 6 grams of digestible carbs per serving, as well as antioxidants that may help prevent cancer and protect the brain.
+Green beans contain 6 g of digestible carbs per serving, as well as antioxidants that may help prevent cancer and protect the brain.

 Lettuce is one of the lowest-carb vegetables around.

-One cup (47 grams) of lettuce contains 2 grams of carbs, one of which is fiber (34).
+One cup (47 g) of lettuce contains 2 g of carbs, 1 of which is fiber (

 Depending on the type, it may also be a good source of certain vitamins.

-Bottom Line: Lettuce contains 1 gram of digestible carbs per serving.
+Lettuce contains 1 g of digestible carbs per serving.
 It’s high in several vitamins, including folate, which may lower heart disease risk.

 Garlic is known for its beneficial effects on immune function.

-Although it’s a high-carb vegetable by weight, the amount typically consumed at a sitting is very low due to its strong taste and aroma.
+Although it’s a high carb vegetable by weight, the amount typically consumed in one sitting is very low due to its strong taste and aroma.

-One clove (3 grams) of garlic contains 1 gram of carbs, part of which is fiber (39).
+One clove (3 g) of garlic contains 1 g of carbs, part of which is fiber (

-Bottom Line: Garlic contains 1 gram of digestible carbs per clove.
+Garlic contains 1 g of digestible carbs per clove.
 It may reduce blood pressure and improve immune function.

-Kale is a trendy vegetable that’s also extremely nutritious.
+Kale is a trendy vegetable that’s also extremely nutrient dense.

 It’s loaded with antioxidants, including quercetin and kaempferol.

-One cup (67 grams) of raw kale contains 7 grams of carbs, one of which comes from fiber.
-It also provides an impressive 206% of the RDI for vitamin A and 134% of the RDI for vitamin C (43).
+One cup (21 g) of raw kale contains 1 g of carbs, which is mostly fiber.
+It also provides 68% of the DV for vitamin K and 22% of the DV for vitamin C (

-Bottom Line: Kale contains 6 grams of digestible carbs per serving.
-It’s high in antioxidants and has more than 100% of the RDI for vitamins A and C.
+Kale contains less than 1 g of digestible carbs per serving.
+It’s high in antioxidants and provides a good amount of vitamin K.

 Cucumbers are low in carbs and very refreshing.

-One cup (104 grams) of chopped cucumber contains 4 grams of carbs with less than 1 gram from fiber (46).
+One cup (104 g) of chopped cucumber contains 4 g of carbs, less than 1 g of which is fiber (

-Although cucumbers aren’t very high in vitamins or minerals, they contain a compound called cucurbitacin E, which may have beneficial effects on health.
+Although cucumbers aren’t very high in vitamins or minerals, they contain a compound called cucurbitacin E, which may benefit health.

-Bottom Line: Cucumbers contain just under 4 grams of digestible carbs per serving.
+Cucumbers contain just under 4 g of digestible carbs per serving.
 They may help protect against cancer and support brain health.

-A half-cup (78-gram) serving of cooked Brussels sprouts contains 6 grams of carbs, two of which are fiber (50).
+A half-cup (78-g) serving of cooked Brussels sprouts contains 6 g of carbs, 2 of which are fiber (

-It also provides 80% of the RDI for vitamin C and 137% of the RDI for vitamin K.
+It also provides 53% of the DV for vitamin C and 91% of the DV for vitamin K.

-Bottom Line: Brussels sprouts contain 4 grams of digestible carbs per serving.
-They’re high in vitamins C and K and may help reduce cancer risk.
+Brussels sprouts contain 4 g of digestible carbs per serving.
+They’re high in vitamins C and K.

 Celery is extremely low in digestible carbs.

-A one-cup (101-gram) serving of chopped celery contains 3 grams of carbs, 2 of which are fiber.
-It’s a good source of vitamin K, providing 37% of the RDI (53).
+A one-cup (101-g) serving of chopped celery contains 3 g of carbs, 2 of which are fiber.
+It’s a good source of vitamin K, providing 25% of the DV (

-In addition, it contains luteolin, an antioxidant that shows potential for both preventing and helping to treat cancer (54).
+In addition, it contains luteolin, an antioxidant that shows potential for both preventing and helping treat cancer (

-Bottom Line: Celery provides 1 gram of digestible carbs per serving.
-It also contains luteolin, which may have anti-cancer properties.
+Celery provides 1 g of digestible carbs per serving.
+It also contains luteolin, which may have anticancer properties.

 Like avocados, they are technically fruits but usually consumed as vegetables.

 They’re also low in digestible carbs.
-One cup (149 grams) of cherry tomatoes contains 6 grams of carbs, two of which are fiber (55).
+One cup (149 g) of cherry tomatoes contains 6 g of carbs, 2 of which are fiber (

-Tomatoes are a good source of vitamins A, C and K. In addition, they're high in potassium, which can help reduce blood pressure and decrease stroke risk (56).
+Tomatoes are a good source of vitamins A, C, and K. They’re also high in potassium, which can help reduce blood pressure and decrease stroke risk (

-Bottom Line: Tomatoes contain 4 grams of digestible carbs per serving and are high in vitamins and potassium.
+Tomatoes contain 4 g of digestible carbs per serving and are high in vitamins and potassium.
 They may help protect heart health and reduce cancer risk.

-Radishes are low-carb vegetables with a sharp, peppery taste.
+Radishes are Brassica vegetables with a sharp, peppery taste.

-One cup (116 grams) of raw sliced radishes contains 4 grams of carbs, two of which are fiber (60).
+One cup (116 g) of raw sliced radishes contains 4 g of carbs, 2 of which are fiber (

-Radishes are one of the Brassica vegetables, which have been shown to reduce the risk of breast cancer in postmenopausal women by modifying the way the body metabolizes estrogen (61).
+According to an older study, radishes may also reduce the risk of breast cancer in postmenopausal women.
+They may achieve this by modifying how the body metabolizes estrogen (

-Bottom Line: Radishes contain 2 grams of digestible carbs per serving and may help reduce the risk of breast cancer in older women.
+Radishes contain 2 g of digestible carbs per serving and may help reduce the risk of breast cancer in older women.

-Although they are fairly high in carbs by weight, they're usually consumed in small amounts because of their robust flavor.
+Although they’re fairly high in carbs by weight, people usually consume them in small amounts because of their robust flavor.

-One study of overweight and obese women with polycystic ovary syndrome (PCOS) found that red onion consumption reduced LDL cholesterol levels (64).
+One study in women with overweight or obesity as well as polycystic ovary syndrome (PCOS) found that eating red onions reduced LDL cholesterol levels (

-Bottom Line: Onions contain 5 grams of digestible carbs per serving and may help lower blood pressure and LDL cholesterol levels.
+Onions contain 4 g of digestible carbs per serving and may help lower blood pressure and LDL cholesterol levels.

 Eggplant is a common vegetable in many Italian and Asian dishes.

-A one-cup (99-gram) serving of chopped, cooked eggplant contains 8 grams of carbs, two of which are fiber (65).
+A one-cup (99-g) serving of chopped, cooked eggplant contains 8 g of carbs, 2 of which are fiber (

-It’s not very high in most vitamins or minerals, but animal research suggests eggplant may help lower cholesterol and improve other markers of heart health (66).
+It’s not very high in most vitamins or minerals.
+However, animal research suggests eggplant may help lower cholesterol and improve other markers of heart health (

-Bottom Line: Eggplant contains 6 grams of digestible carbs per serving and may help protect heart and brain health.
+Eggplant contains 6 g of digestible carbs per serving and may help protect heart and brain health.

 Cabbage has some impressive health benefits.

-One cup (89 grams) of chopped raw cabbage contains 5 grams of carbs, three of which are fiber (70).
+One cup (89 g) of chopped raw cabbage contains 5 g of carbs, 2 of which are fiber (

-It also provides 54% of the RDI for vitamin C and 85% of the RDI for vitamin K.
+It also provides 36% of the DV for vitamin C and 75% of the DV for vitamin K.

-Bottom Line: Cabbage contains 2 grams of digestible carbs per serving.
+Cabbage contains 3 g of digestible carbs per serving.
 It’s high in vitamins C and K and may reduce the risk of certain cancers.

 Artichokes are delicious and nutritious.

-One medium-sized globe artichoke (120 grams) contains 14 grams of carbs.
+One medium-sized globe artichoke (120 g) contains 14 g of carbs.

-However, 10 grams come from fiber, making it very low in digestible (net) carbs (71).
+However, 7 g come from fiber, making it fairly low in digestible carbs (

 What’s more, artichokes may protect heart health.
-In one study, when people with high cholesterol drank artichoke juice, they experienced a reduction in inflammatory markers and improvement in blood vessel function (73).
+In one study, when people with high cholesterol drank artichoke juice, they experienced a reduction in inflammatory markers and an improvement in blood vessel function (

-Bottom Line: Artichokes contain 4 grams of digestible carbs per serving and may improve gut and heart health.
+Artichokes contain 7 g of digestible carbs per serving and may improve gut and heart health.

-There are many tasty vegetables that can be included on a low-carb diet.
+There are many tasty vegetables you can include in a low carb diet.

-In addition to being low in carbs and calories, they may also reduce disease risk and improve your overall health and well-being.
+In addition to being low in carbs and calories, they may reduce your risk of various diseases and improve your overall health and well-being.